Projects per year

 Personal Statement

-I am currently Head of School for Psychological Sciences and Health.
-I joined the School in January 2017, having previously worked in the Psychology group at the University of the West of Scotland (UWS) for nine years.
+I am Associate Dean for REF and Research Culture in the Faculty of Humanities and Social Sciences and Professor of Health Psychology within the Department for Psychological Sciences and Health.
+In teaching and research I specialise in Health Psychology.
+I have held a number of senior leadership roles, most recently as Head of Department for Psychological Sciences and Health (2021-2024) and previously as Athena SWAN lead and as a Programme Leader.
+I joined the Department in January 2017, having previously worked at the University of the West of Scotland (UWS) for nine years.
 I completed my PhD in Health Psychology and MSc in Psychological Research Methods at the University of Stirling and undergraduate Psychology degree at the University of Glasgow.

 Teaching Interests